ovh/docs/pages/cloud/private-cloud/nsx-01-first-steps/guide.en-gb.md

 Now routing is enabled on the member segments of the **ovh-T1-gw** gateway.

 You have just seen the default configuration.
-You can refer to the other OVHcloud guides for NSX-T to create segments, manage DHCP, perform DNAT port redirection, load balancing, VPN, etc...
+You can refer to the other OVHcloud guides for NSX to create segments, manage DHCP, perform DNAT port redirection, load balancing, VPN, etc...

 ## Go further <a name="gofurther"></a>